This article describes monitoring, management and troubleshooting for Datto Networks

 Network Usage graph at the top of the page shows the number of users on SSID#1 and the amount of upload and download traffic.

-Node Map shows the nodes relationship to each other on a map.
+Node Map shows the relationship of the nodes to each other on a map.

 Node List gives details on each individual node.